 The side effects are typically mild, last between 24-48 hours and are most commonly felt after the second dose of the mRNA vaccines (Pfizer and Moderna) or the single Johnson & Johnson dose.

 Why does the COVID-19 vaccine cause lymph nodes to swell?

 Lymph nodes are part of the body’s immune system so, according to Dr. Dean, swollen lymph nodes are a potential side effect of any vaccine.
 “The whole point of the vaccine is to get your immune system to mount a response to whatever the vaccine agent is,” she says.

-But it seems that the new COVID-19 vaccine is causing a more robust swelling in lymph nodes.
+But it seems that the COVID-19 vaccines can cause a more robust swelling in lymph nodes.
 And those swollen lymph nodes, like other side effects, vary from person to person.
 “We’re still learning about these vaccines and the side effects as more and more people receive them,” Dr. Dean says.

-It’s important to remember that although swollen lymph nodes are one potential sign of cancer, they can have a number of other causes.
+Swollen lymph nodes can sometimes be a symptom of cancer.
+But it’s important to remember that they can have a number of other causes.
 And while the COVID-19 vaccine appears to only cause swelling on one side, swelling in lymph nodes on both sides of the body is also not necessarily a sign of cancer.